NVIDIA/aistore/tar2tf/README.md

 `label_op` - one of `tar2tf.ops`.
 Describes how to transform tar-record into datapoint label.
 See tar2tf.ops section for more.

+`num_workers` - number of workers which are downloading tars from AIS cluster

 ```python
 def load_from_tar(template, [path])